 EZ Flash 2 is a user-friendly BIOS update utility.
-Simply launch this tool and update BIOS from a USB flash disk before entering the OS.
-You can update your BIOS only in a few clicks without preparing an additional floppy diskette or using an OS-based flash utility.
-See pages 4-5 and 4-46 for details.
+Simply press the predefined hotkey to launch the utility and update the BIOS without entering the OS.
+Update your BIOS easily without preparing a bootable diskette or using an OS-based flash utility.
+See pages 4-5 and 4-42 for details.